 As gear-loving cyclists, we sometimes take our bike tires for granted.
-But without our hard-working, trustworthy tires on our bikes, we wouldn’t be able to cruise in inclement weather, tackle big hills, and zip down mountains on two thin pieces of rubber, tires are pretty amazing.
+But without our hard-working, trustworthy tires on our bikes, we wouldn’t be able to ride in inclement weather, tackle big hills, and zip down mountains on two thin pieces of rubber.

 And they’re only getting better.